publisha/publisha.github.io/Research/eBook_production1.3.md

 What enhancements we can add beyond text and image?

-Multimedia We can add audio and video inline with the text Audio can be used to provide a soundtrack (music and sound while we read) Audio can be used to synchronise with text (fixed-layout only)
+MultimediaWe can add audio and video inline with the textAudio can be used to provide a soundtrack (music and sound while we read)Audio can be used to synchronise with text (fixed-layout only)

-Aside and non-linear content Meaning items that are not in the flow of the text but will appear on on a hyperlink
+Aside and non-linear contentMeaning items that are not in the flow of the text but will appear on on a hyperlink

-Popup notes We can convert footnotes into popup notes.
+Popup notesWe can convert footnotes into popup notes.
 We can also show and hide objects that include text and image

-Animation InDesign has some inbuilt features that can deliver move and deliver objects dynamically, on page open or activated by interaction with buttons
+AnimationInDesign has some inbuilt features that can deliver move and deliver objects dynamically, on page open or activated by interaction with buttons

-Read Aloud Although complex to build and implement, it is possible to have text synchronised with and audio narration.
+Read AloudAlthough complex to build and implement, it is possible to have text synchronised with and audio narration.

 Review of the Techniques